georgia-tech-db/evadb/README.md

 For more information on installing from source and contributing to EVA, see our [contributing guidelines](https://evadb.readthedocs.io/en/latest/source/contribute/index.html).

-## Contributors

-See the [people page](https://github.com/georgia-tech-db/eva/graphs/contributors) for the full listing of contributors.

 ## License
 Copyright (c) 2018-2022 [Georgia Tech Database Group](http://db.cc.gatech.edu/) Licensed under [Apache License](LICENSE).